Corporate Resources

 Version 2021.06.11

-Precision Optical Transceivers will provide high quality products and services that meet or exceed our customer requirements and expectations.
+Precision Optical Technologies will provide high quality products and services that meet or exceed our customer requirements and expectations.
 Precision will actively review and improve our policies, programs, and procedures to enable employees to do their job correctly and consistently each time.

 TERMS & CONDITIONS